SendiAp/catbox-uploader-bot/README.md

 ## Features of this bot

-- Upload images to telegraph
+- Upload images to catbox
-- Upload videos to telegraph
+- Upload videos to catbox
-- Upload animations to telegraph
+- Upload animations to catbox
 - Very fast bot
 - 24/7 works